bdrez/BIU-REIN-2024/README.md

 -Open bioLQM in the terminal and ensure you have java version 8 downloaded (java -version) then make sure you are in the correct directory and enter java -jar bioLQM-0.6.1.jar then enter java -jar bioLQM-0.6.1.jar -if bnet "C:\Users\blimy\Downloads\demo0.bnet" -r fixpoints > "C:\Users\blimy\Downloads\fixpointOutput.txt" but replace the bnet file path and the output file path to the your desired path (you can enter this code and stop after fixpoints to see the fixpoints in the terminal.)

 -Run the reinConverter.java code and put in the newly converted fixpoint file and the AEON file as well as the file path to the desired output.

+-Take the new output file and load it to the Reasoning Engine to see the results.